The Sonnox Transient Modulator

 is an application that allows dynamic level of signals to be modified by the transients in the programme material over time.
 The effect is to bring transient events in the programme forwards, or push them into to the background, such that the attacks of instruments can be accentuated or softened depending on settings.

 The application was developed to address the common situation where there is a need to selectively tighten up percussive instruments or soften the unwanted percussive effects of acoustic musical instruments.
 Such effects are easily achieved with the Transient Modulator because its purpose-designed adaptive processing acts on differential information in the programme so that the overall long-term programme level is minimally affected and sensitivity to control parameters is drastically reduced.
+Features

 - Radically changes the dynamics of instruments.

 - Brings sounds forward or push them back.